leonidya/Opinion-mining/README.md

 ![image](https://user-images.githubusercontent.com/53173112/213147017-00a5c762-48b3-4324-ac69-12ab1842f593.png)

-According to the results, the model seems to be better on recognizing negative sentiment.

-This model may not be the best choice for this dataset.
+This model may not be the best choice for the new dataset.
 So, I tried other models/techniques to improve the results.

 ## Part 2: SVD - Logistic Regresion

+In order to improve the performance of the model, I tried using SVD (Singular Value Decomposition) in combination with logistic regression.
+However, the results were not as good as the Logistic regression alone.
+SVD is a technique used to reduce the dimensionality of the feature space by removing noise or redundant features.
+While it can improve the accuracy of the model in some cases, it can also decrease the accuracy of the model by removing important information.

 Results:
 ![image](https://user-images.githubusercontent.com/53173112/214265315-340e4879-8983-4f72-a93b-c5bd298d539b.png)